Abukar-1000/2d_Rocket_League/README.md

 * Car.js
 * Ball.js

-Since `Main.js` has been covered already, I will now explain the rest. </br>
+Since `Main.js` has been covered already, I will now explain the rest.
+Lastly no game object dies, due</br>
+to the nature of Rocket League.

 ### GoalPost.js
 Encapsulates all the functionality of a goal post in a rocket league match.
 There will be two instacnce </br>